When their relationships go sour, many married couples with children ponder whether it is better to divorce or to stay together for the kids.

-While the latter might sound like the best solution, raising a child in a conflicted and unhappy environment can be just as damaging as divorce or even worse.
+While the latter might sound like the best solution, raising a child from divorced parents in a conflicted and unhappy environment can be just as damaging as divorce or even worse.

 Be objective and think beyond the now and here

-A peaceful environment does wonders
+A peaceful environment facilitates a healthier upbringing

 For instance, there are situations in which a divorced couple focuses on the proper behavior towards the child and avoid bringing their personal issues in the manner in which the child is raised.

-Even if it is difficult to raise a child on your own, maintaining a tactful relation with your ex and allowing the child to interact with his other parent and develop a natural relationship with him will allow a more balanced evolution.
+Even if it is challenging to raise a child on your own, maintaining a tactful relation with your ex and allowing the child to interact with this other parent and develop a natural relationship with them will enable a more balanced evolution.

-If you constantly fight with your partner and can’t seem to be able to maintain a healthy and balanced relationship, instead of subjecting or involving your child into your quarrels, opt for separation and try your best for your little one without pulling each other’s hair daily!
+If you always fight with your partner and can’t seem to be able to maintain a healthy and balanced relationship, instead of subjecting or involving your child into your quarrels, opt for separation and try your best for your little one without pulling each other’s hair daily!